dagu-org/dagu/docs/source/rest.rst

 REST API Docs
 =============

-Dagu server provides simple APIs to query and control workflows.
+Dagu server provides simple APIs to query and control DAGs.

 See the `OpenAPI Schema for Dagu <https://github.com/dagu-dev/dagu/blob/main/swagger.yaml>`_ for more details.